Srinanda-Yallapragada/pushbutton-arm-wrestling/README.md

 ## Introduction

-Every wanted to try arm wrestling, but you have weak arms?
+Ever wanted to try arm wrestling, but you have weak arms?
 Are you a pro gamer who knows how to mash a button?
 Gamers and weaklings rejoice, because we have a solution for you!
 Using our uniquely crafted Arduino setup, we can use a Servo motor to simulate an arm wrestling match.
 All you have to do is mash the buttons!